 ‘From pretty and romantic to classic or contemporary, floral designs vary as much as the blooms themselves, but all have an evocative charm,' says Daniel Slowik, associate design director, Colefax & Fowler.

-5. Choose classic white and blue color palette for a timeless, serene feel
+5. Choose a classic white and blue color palette for a timeless, serene feel

 6. Add in elegant wall lights